 Most deaths are primarily in older individuals with chronic disease especially diabetes while most young and healthy people seem to recover fully with hundreds of thousands already recovered.
-However, as with all viral infections, the virus does not discriminate and there are reports of younger people becoming seriously ill and dying.
-In addition, the young can asymptomatically infect their older relatives and the community at large.
-The goal is to prevent rapid spread to everyone at the same time overwhelming healthcare resources and thus everyone has to be involved in stopping the spread of the virus.
+Most healthy people under age 70 survive but death rates rise especially for those over age 70 and particularly over age 85.
+The initial goal was to prevent rapid spread to everyone at the same time overwhelming healthcare resources and thus everyone has to be involved in stopping the spread of the virus.
 This has affected the entire country with certain hot spots being much more affected than other places and nursing homes and prisons have been common hot spots.

 How Coronavirus Spreads

 - After contact with respiratory droplets from coughing or sneezing

 - During the time people are the most symptomatic or sick

 - COVID-19 has been identified in feces, so please wash your hands regularly